 Spring starts on Monday 20 March 2023 and lasts until Wednesday 21 June.
 That's three months of gardening opportunities - and the sooner you start, the better.
 Ade and Sophie reveal: "It's time to seize your trowel, grab your wellies and get out into your garden.
 By putting in a little effort now, you could be reaping the rewards of vibrant flowers and delicious vegetables by the summer, and who doesn't want that?"

 Ade & Sophie Sellars of Agents of Field have shared their spring gardening tips

-Read on for five easy spring gardening jobs you can do in March – and make sure to watch the video for in-depth tutorials!
+Read on for seven easy spring gardening jobs you can do this spring – and make sure to watch the video for in-depth tutorials!